Poolside Safety for Elders

 In or out of the pool, CPR is a valuable skill to have.
 It may be necessary for someone after experiencing a poolside accident, a head injury, or cardiac arrest.
 It can save lives and give you peace of mind.

-Our in-home care workers will be there to help ensure that your loved ones have a great summer.
-Our staff can take over errands, meal preparation, light cleaning, and other activities that may be difficult for some seniors.
-Call us at to learn more.
+If you’re looking for a leading provider of non-medical in-home care in Illinois, consider Home Care Powered by AUAF.
+Our in-home care caregivers will be there to help ensure that your loved ones have a great summer.
+From running errands, meal preparation, light cleaning, and other activities that may be difficult for some seniors, our trained caregivers are here to support your elderly loved ones every step of the way.
+Call us at 773-274-9262 to learn more.

 Contact Request